 ESRC accepts applications under the terms of the MoU to our Research Grants scheme.

-Collaborative research proposals should be submitted only to the ESRC, which will take the lead role in processing and assessing applications with input from the FAPESP.
-A decision on bilateral proposals will be made by ESRC's Research Committee, within its normal standard grants competition.
+Collaborative research proposals should be submitted to the ESRC and FAPESP, although the ESRC will take the lead role in processing and assessing applications with input from FAPESP.
+A decision on ESRC-FAPESP proposals will be made by the ESRC's Research Committee, within its normal standard grants competition.
 Those proposals approved for funding will be jointly supported by the ESRC and FAPESP.